Setting $\varepsilon$ is not the Issue in Differential Privacy: The risk of focusing on minimizing within DP research

 The same phenomenon applies to the privacy budget: new algorithms might not provide a competitive privacy-utility trade-off in practice, but can still have valuable theoretical properties and serve as promising building blocks.
 In particular, unlike accuracy, the privacy budget must be computed through the current best available analysis.
 One may design a good mechanism, but lack an optimal analysis of it, or be unable to integrate it efficiently into existing privacy accounting frameworks, leading to suboptimal composition results for the overall algorithm.
 Moreover, work from researchers more specialized in differential privacy than in deep learning may lack some of the practical tricks needed to train highly accurate models, yet still offer insightful new algorithms and analyses.
 Numerical experiments in these cases can serve as proof of concept -- for example, to explore the asymptotic of certain parameters -- even if the implementation is not fully optimized.

 Finally, as already developed in Section~\ref{sec:dpgood} for the emoji computation, moderately large $\eps$ can still correspond to meaningful protection as the number of possible outputs increases.
 Intuitively, as the dimension grows, the probability space becomes hard to constrain but also hard to explore simultaneously, so crafting one of the worst measurable sets $\mathcal S$ and estimating its probability becomes harder as well.
 If one is interested in protecting against reconstruction rather than membership inference, current evidence suggests that an attacker cannot reconstruct the dataset as long as the privacy budget remains small with respect to the dimension~\cite{inproceedings}.
 In other words, dismissing algorithms with a large constant privacy budget may limit our understanding of more complex tasks and models, while no alternative privacy protections with theoretical guarantees currently exist for this scenario.
+On the contrary, it would be interesting to theoretically understand why large $\varepsilon$ provide good empirical defenses in various scenarios \cite{10.1145/3658644.3690194, Nasr2021AdversaryIL,bhowmick2019protectionreconstructionapplicationsprivate}.